Employee Vs. Independent Contractor?

 10. Order or Sequence Set

-If a worker must perform services in the order or sequence set by the service
+If a worker must perform services in the order or

-recipient, this factor shows that the worker is not free to follow the worker's
+sequence set by the service recipient, this factor shows that the worker is

-own pattern of work.
-The worker should maintain this right.
-Adherence to an
+not free to follow the worker's own pattern of work.
+The worker should

-on the part of the service recipient.
+standard is generally not regarded as control on the part of the service

 EMPLOYEE